remarcmij/promise-demo/README.md

     then(null, onRejected)
     ```

-    In case of a rejected promise `onRejected`, i.e. the second callback parameter.
+    In case of a rejected promise `onRejected`, i.e. the second callback parameter is called.

-3. Each `.then()` and `.catch()` method call on a promise creates and returns a new promise.
+3. Every `.then()` and `.catch()` method call on a promise creates and returns a new promise.
 These promises are created synchronously, but their callbacks are called asynchronously via a microtask.

     In our custom promise implementation each new promise get assigned a sequence number, starting with 1.
 All promise events shown in the example output are tagged with the number of the currently executing promise.